qatrackplus/qatrackplus/docs/user/qa/qa_overview.rst

 lists that are coming due soon.

 .. figure:: images/due_status.png
-   :alt: Summary of upcoming QA required
+   :alt: Summary of upcoming QC required

-   Summary of upcoming QA required
+   Summary of upcoming QC required

 Overview of All Units